gzhelev/weather-forecast/README.md

 The app displays weather forecast for Bulgaria.
 A slider is implemented below the map that enables the user to see the forecast for 7 days ahead.
 When a city is clicked on the map a dialog with detailed weather information is opened below the map.
 It stays open until the user closes it so when the slider is changed, the detailed information is also updated.
-The map is rendered with a react component that maps D3 geo functions.
+The map is rendered with a React component that wraps D3 geo functions.
 More information below.

 To start the app
 - check out or download the repository